Everyman's Library: History

 This quotation appears on the title page of all volumes of Everyman's Library and Everyman Paperbacks.

-J. M. Dent and Company commenced the series in 1906 with a James Boswell's Life of Johnson, published with a quotation on the title page from the works of John Milton: "A good book is the precious life-blood of a master-spirit, embalmed and treasured upon purpose to a life beyond life."
+J. M. Dent and Company commenced the series in 1906 with an edition of James Boswell's Life of Johnson, published with a quotation on the title page from the works of John Milton: "A good book is the precious life-blood of a master-spirit, embalmed and treasured upon purpose to a life beyond life."
 In 1910, 500 books had been published under the Everyman trademark, and in 1956, fulfilling Dent's original goal—the thousandth volume, Aristotle's Metaphysics, having been selected for the honour, was published.

 By 1975, Dent's vision had been well surpassed, as Everyman's Library consisted of 994 titles published in 1,239 volumes.

-Each book belonged to one of the following genres: Travel, Science, Fiction, Theology & Philosophy, History, Classical, For Young People, Essays, Oratory, Poetry & Drama, Biography, Reference, and Romance.
-The appropriate genre was printed inside and used to organize the periodically released lists of the series.
+Volumes were collected under the following genres: Fiction, Theology & Philosophy, History, Classical, For Young People, Essays, Oratory, Poetry & Drama, Biography, Reference, and Romance.
+The appropriate genre was printed inside and used to organise the periodically released lists of the series.

 After ceasing publication of new titles in the 1970s, the hardback rights to Everyman's Library were sold to the newly formed David Campbell Publishers in 1991 and relaunched with the support of the Random House Group in the United Kingdom and through Alfred A. Knopf (which had been acquired by Random House in 1960) in the United States, a move praised by many notable authors.
 Control of Everyman's Library passed to US-based Random House in 2002, who continue to publish it under the Knopf Publishers imprint there and (albeit without changes) as Random House UK elsewhere.

 J. M. Dent & Sons was acquired by Weidenfeld & Nicolson in 1988, itself acquired by the Orion Publishing Group in 1991, now both part of Hachette Livre (UK).
 Orion continues to publish the unrelated Everyman Paperbacks under the J. M. Dent imprint in the UK and via Charles E. Tuttle Co. in the US.

-The current membership of the Honorary Editorial Committee includes Henry Louis Gates, Jr., Cynthia Ozick and Simon Schama.
-Former committee members include the late Harold Bloom and the late Toni Morrison.
+The current membership of the Honorary Editorial Committee includes Henry Louis Gates Jr., Cynthia Ozick and Simon Schama.
+Former committee members include Harold Bloom and Toni Morrison.